goloroden/learning-lisp/README.md

 - `()`
 - `'()`

-As `nil` itself, they are also of type `NULL`.
 Please note that not all of them are literals, especially the quoted ones.

 ### Character literals